 10. Were nearly ready, last thing to do is to cook the udon.
 Place a large pan of water onto the heat and bring up to the boil.
 When boiling add the udon in batches and cook for 10-12 minutes depending on thickness.
 Occasionally gently stir the noodles with chop sticks to prevent them from sticking.
 When the noodles are cooked they should have a slight bite but still soft.
 When cooked carefully shock the noodles by placing into ice cold water, then wash to remove some of the excess starch content.
 Place the noodles onto a tray and we are now good to serve.

 11. Now we are good to go, to serve add a decent portion of the cooked udon into the centre of the bowl then ladle over some hot kimchi broth and vegetables.
 Top with some of the raw gochujang paste we reserved earlier, some toasted sesame seeds and a good handful of pickled cucumber.
 Hope you like this simple delicious recipe!

-If you want to skip the whole noodle making process then you could use packet udon or a dry ho fun as an alternative, however, it is the texture of fresh noodles that really makes the dish special.
-As for the broth you can make a miso or soy based broth if you don't like korean food.
+If you want to skip the whole noodle-making process then you could use packet udon or a dry ho fun as an alternative, however, it is the texture of fresh noodles that really makes the dish special.
+As for the broth, you can make miso or soy-based broth if you don’t like Korean food.
 If you would rather this recipe be a dried fried noodle then just add the gochujang paste without adding the water to make it a broth.
-Have fun making fresh udon I'm sure when you taste them you will get it!
+Have fun making fresh udon I’m sure when you taste them you will get it!